 FLA professors participate in a wide variety of research projects in their areas of expertise and publish widely in international research journals.

 For a full list of publications, search for Faculty names in the University Researcher Database.

 Monumenta Nipponica (MN), a biannual journal on Japanese culture and society, was founded in 1938, making it one of the oldest English-language academic journals in the field of Asian studies.
 Published by Sophia, MN provides a fully refereed platform for Japan scholars from around the world to present research.
 It carries original scholarship and translations in the fields of history, literature, art history, religion, philosophy, and anthropology.
-Monumenta is edited by a member of the FLA.
+MN is edited by members of the FLA.

 AGLOS: Journal of Area-Based Global Studies

 AGLOS Journal of Area-Based Global Studies is a refereed online journal published by

 the Sophia University Graduate School of Global Studies (GSGS)The journal publishes submissions, in English or Japanese, from current graduate students and alumni of the GSGS in a range of disciplines and from the diverse intellectual perspectives embodied in the three graduate programs: Global Studies, Area Studies and International Relations.
 It aims to encourage rigorous research activities and serve as a forum for intellectual exchange among students and scholars.
 Many GSGS professors are also members of the FLA.